jbarratt/serialized.net/_posts/2010-03-15-adding-iscsi-exports-to-opensolaris-for-remote-time-machine.markdown

 {% endhighlight %}
 shows the target names to paste into the initiator.

-You can follow the instruction at this <a href="http://blogs.sun.com/constantin/entry/zfs_and_mac_os_x">blog on sun.com</a> which has screenshots of the rest of the process.
+You can follow the instruction at this [blog on sun.com](http://blogs.sun.com/constantin/entry/zfs_and_mac_os_x) which has screenshots of the rest of the process.

 At this point the drives are just like regular disks, from the perspective of your Mac (desktop or server) -- and can be formatted and used for Time Machine.
 Very convenient and the data that you're backing up will be in the safe, safe hands of ZFS in the event of a disk failure.